[Kubernetes] How to create a user for connecting to a cluster

 https://kubernetes.io/ja/docs/reference/access-authn-authz/rbac/

-2. Confirm permissions are granted.
+2. Check that permissions have been granted.

-*If Subjects contains the user name specified in user, there is no problem.
+*If the username specified in user is in Subjects, there is no problem.

 kubectl describe clusterrolebinding {ClusterRoleBindingName}